Jvele12/IS-CLass/README.md

-This Repository contains my code and assignments for my class.
+This Repository contains a list of 15 essential Linux and Git commands.
+1s-al